-The goal of the “Mainstreaming Disaster Risk Management in Public Infrastructure Management in Haiti” Technical Assistance (TA) is to reduce the vulnerability of public infrastructure to natural disasters by reducing existing risks and avoiding new ones through risk-informed construction and retrofitting of infrastructure.
-The TA is supporting the government of Haiti in promoting and integrating the principles of disaster risk management with regards to public infrastructure management, and especially focusing on educational facilities.
-The TA supports the implementation of the World Bank-financed Haiti Development Policy Financing with a Catastrophe-Deferred Draw Down Option (Cat-DDO).
+The goal of the “Mainstreaming Disaster Risk Management in Public Infrastructure Management in Haiti” project is to reduce the vulnerability of public infrastructure to natural disasters by reducing existing risks and avoiding new ones through risk-informed construction and retrofitting of infrastructure.
+The project is supporting the government of Haiti in promoting and integrating the principles of Disaster Risk Management (DRM) with regards to public infrastructure management, and especially focusing on educational facilities.
+The project also supports the implementation of the World Bank-financed Haiti Development Policy Financing with a Catastrophe-Deferred Draw Down Option (Cat-DDO).

-Component 1: Education Infrastructure Disaster Risk Diagnostic and Analysis: Investment scenarios are recommended to the Ministry of Education that integrate safety into both existing and proposed school infrastructure.
+- Component 1: Education Infrastructure Disaster Risk Diagnostic and Analysis: Investment scenarios are recommended to the Ministry of Education that integrate safety into both existing and proposed school infrastructure.
 This action is coordinated with the Model Safe School Program of the Caribbean Disaster Emergency Management Agency (CDEMA) to ensure complementarity.
-This component will follow the 8 steps of the Roadmap for Safer and Resilient Schools (RSRS) developed by the Global Program for Safer Schools (GPSS), which are as follows:

-Component 2: Diagnostic on Resilience of Critical Public Infrastructure: This activity emphasizes the importance of building resilient infrastructure systems to provide reliable services to fulfill critical needs in the aftermath of a shock.
-The TA will provide a diagnostic of Haiti’s critical public infrastructure (such as transport, energy, water) by:
+- Component 2: Diagnostic on Resilience of Critical Public Infrastructure: This activity emphasizes the importance of building resilient infrastructure systems to provide reliable services to fulfill critical needs in the aftermath of a shock.
+The project aims to provide a diagnostic of Haiti’s critical public infrastructure (such as transport, energy, water).

 Partnerships and Coordination